isabella232/document-services.en/help/usecases/jobposting.md

     script(src='/javascripts/embed-pdf.js')
 ```

 The first script is Adobe’s View SDK, which makes it easy to embed the PDF.
 The second script is an in-line one-liner that sets the value of window.embedUrl to the URL of the PDF provided by the Express route handler.
-You must create the third script yourself:
+Create the third script yourself as follows:

 ```
   document.addEventListener("adobe_dc_view_sdk.ready", function () {